Vignesh0196/DroneVision/README.md

    So, I have decided to use pretrained model ( trained on COCO dataset ) to detect humans in the given Image
  * Model couldn't able to detect too small humans present in the image, this could be resolved by using Sliding window as a part of the pipeline

-### Difficulties
-  * Couldn't able to collect datase to Custom Train the model within this short period of time to complete this Assesment

 ### Improvements
   * By Implementing Sliding Window would improve detection accuracy even if we are using Pretrained Model